Suggested links

 The International OCD Foundation (IOCDF) offers a directory with over 400 support groups for OCD and related disorders worldwide.

-If you are unsure which treatment option is best for you and your needs, you can talk to your healthcare provider or a mental health professional for guidance.
+If you are unsure which treatment option is best for you or a loved one, you can talk to your healthcare provider or a mental health professional for guidance.

 What are the two main symptoms of OCD?